Gaafar/docker-cron/README.md

 * * * * * root  echo "hello" >> /var/log/cron.log 2>&1
 # An empty line is required at the end a cron file.
 ```

+## Notes
+- Docker environment variables won't be available for the cron script by default.
+Google `docker cron environment` for some workarounds.